shikaan/shikaan.github.io/content/blog/design-patterns-in-web-development-intro/index.md

 ---
 title: Design Patterns in Web Development
-description: Pilot episode of a series about design patterns and how to use them
+description: Why and how to use Design Patterns in Web Development
 tags: ["javascript", "python", "architecture", "design-patterns"]
 coverImage: "cover.jpg"
 date: "2018-11-04T00:00:00.000Z"